sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/01_getting_started_with_go.md

 - Understand **scoping rules**.
 - See how Go resolves variable values based on **where they are defined and used**.

-### ✅ Summary

-By the end of Module 1, you will:

-- Understand the **motivation** behind Go.
-- Have Go installed and successfully compiled a program.
-- Know how to **organize Go projects** using packages.
-- Begin using **variables and scopes** in Go.

 ---

-## 💡 Why Go Stands Out
+## Why Go Stands Out

-Go is not just fast or easy—it’s **engineered for productivity and scalability**.
+> Go is not just fast or easy—it’s **engineered for productivity and scalability**.
 Let’s look at some design features that set Go apart from traditional languages.

----

-### 🧵 Built-in Concurrency
+### Built-in Concurrency

 - Go provides **concurrency primitives** like `goroutines` and `channels`.
-- These allow developers to:
+These allow developers to:
   - Run multiple tasks **in parallel**.
   - Coordinate tasks **safely and efficiently**.
 - Unlike other languages that rely on external libraries or OS-level threads, **Go's concurrency is part of the language itself**.

-✅ **Ideal for modern applications** such as:
+- **Ideal for modern applications** such as: Web servers, Real-time systems, Microservices, Cloud-native applications.

-- Web servers
-- Real-time systems
-- Microservices
-- Cloud-native applications

-### 🧹 Simplified Object-Oriented Programming
+### Simplified Object-Oriented Programming

 - Go supports a **lightweight form of object orientation**.
-- No need for:
+No need for: Deep inheritance trees, Overloaded operators and Complex class hierarchies.
-  - Deep inheritance trees
-  - Overloaded operators
-  - Complex class hierarchies
-- Instead, Go uses:
-  - **Interfaces** for abstraction
-  - **Structs with methods** for encapsulation
+- Instead, Go uses: **Interfaces** for abstraction and **Structs with methods** for encapsulation.

-🟢 This keeps code **clean, readable, and maintainable**.
+- This keeps code **clean, readable, and maintainable**.

-### 🛠 Developer-Centric Language
+### Developer-Centric Language

 Go was designed by experienced engineers at Google who wanted to fix frustrations they had with other languages: